My Experience

 I am now pursuing the path to getting certified in perinatal mental health, so I can support more women and parents during the pregnancy and postpartum period.

-Approach
+My Approach

-My approach to therapy lies in the belief that the therapeutic relationship is the most important component to healing.
+Our work involves healing those early attachment wounds and understanding why we do the things that we do.
 I want you to feel safe and supported in our sessions together.
-At the beginning of sessions, my sole focus is on getting to know and understand you and what is important to you.
+At the beginning of sessions, my sole focus is on getting to know your story and what matters most to you.